Hoff97/hoff97.github.io/content/tensorjs.md

   typically need could be done as fast as executing the model itself.
 - A "high level" interface for executing models stored in the ONNX format.

+In this article I want to go over some of the development challenges that I encountered when I wrote this library.
+You can find it on [Github](https://github.com/Hoff97/tensorjs) and install it from [NPM](https://www.npmjs.com/package/@hoff97/tensor-js).

 # Tensors and how they are layed out in memory

 Deep learning frameworks are centered around the concept of a tensor - which to us computer programmers is